HeyHeyChicken/NOVA-NodeJS/README.md

 ## Compatibility

-NOVA has only been officially tested on Mac and Linux.
+NOVA has only been officially tested on Mac, Linux and Raspberry Pi 4.

 <br>
 <br>